sammy-boii/Progress/DSA_&_Algorithm/notes.md

 ### Quick Sort:

-It is a sorting algorithm that involves
+It is a sorting algorithm that uses a divide-and-conquer strategy to efficiently sort an array.
+The basic idea is to select a pivot element from the array and partition the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
+The sub-arrays are then recursively sorted.

 ```js
 const arr = [4, 3, 6, 7, 1, 0, 10, 4, -2]